benabed/clik/doc/_build/html/_sources/utils.txt

 Playing around with likelihood files
 ====================================

-Here is a list of utils to manipulate the likelihood files.
+Here is a list of utilities to manipulate the likelihood files.

 Printing info about a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. program:: clik_print

-the tool  :program:`clik_print` displays some information on the content of a likelihood files.
+The tool  :program:`clik_print` displays some information on the content of a likelihood files.
 The range of modes for each power spectrum, the list of extra parameters, and for each component of the full likelihood, the same info.

 *Usage:*